|

 The

-experimental chassis in 1951 to today's breathtaking turbocharged
+chassis in 1951 to today's breathtaking turbocharged models.
+Both

-for what was to become the ‘R’ Type Continental.
-The prototype (right)
+was to become the ‘R’ Type Continental.
+The prototype (right) was registered OLG490

-fastest and most refined production 4 seater of its time and set
+was the fastest and most refined production 4 seater of its time and set the standard

 |